raghur/easyblogger/README.rst

 Why not googlecl?
 -----------------

 I tried.
-Didn't work. ``googlecl`` is just too rough and isn't easy to script.
+Didn’t work. ``googlecl`` is just too rough and isn’t easy to script.
 For ex:

 1. No way to update a post
-2. Doesn't work with blog and post ids.
+2. Doesn’t work with blog and post ids.
-3. and others...
+3. and others…

 So what does this do?
 ---------------------